 8. Rejection in outbound marketing and how to tackle it

 Prospects say “no” all the time.
 Do your SDRs know how to overcome objections?

 And an even shorter rejection list:

 Outbound marketing is not rocket science, but it’s still a somewhat complicated process.
 It requires much knowledge and hard work to succeed.
-However, when you do everything right, the success exceeds your expectation, and you know that it’s worth the efforts.
+However, when you do everything right, success exceeds your expectations, and you know that it’s worth the effort.